energywebfoundation/challenge/applications/emobility_did_onboarding_tool.md

         * 3 years experience in developing software solutions in the e-mobility space for leading companies like innogy eMobility Solutions, Volkswagen, EVBox, etc.
         * One of the important experts europe-wide for the OCPI protocol and its implementation
         * Lead Developer of the open source Open Charging Network
-        * Skill set: OCPI, Ethereum, Solidity, TypeScript/JavaScript/Node.JS, Kotlin.
+        * Skill set: OCPI, Ethereum, Solidity, TypeScript/JavaScript/Node.JS, Kotlin
         * Responsible for software development in the team
     * Christopher Burgahn: https://www.linkedin.com/in/christopherburgahn/
         * 10 years experience in founding companies in various sectors